chadhietala/ember-cli-linker/README.md

 between if an import is an addon or not.
 In the case that the import is not an addon, we take the modules namespace and use the module resolution algorithm to see if a package exists for the namespace.
-If there is we then further check for the "jsnext:main" convention in it's package.json.
+If there is we then further check for the "jsnext:main" convention in its package.json.
 If both of those cases are true we know we are dealing with an ES6 module.

 Using Babel we compile the file.
 At the end of each compilation we are given